Tlmader/csci4631-hw3/README.md

 #CSCI 4631: Homework 3
 ####Author: Ted Mader

+Draws a Koch Snowflake to a window, using an iterative or recursive function.

 To run the project, use the following commands in the terminal:

 1. make